 There are many concerns about the use of AMI meters and if the radio frequency (RF) utilized for the communications is safe.
 The AMI Network utilizes low RF communications and fully complies with the United States Federal Communications Commission’s rules for safe use.

 An AMI meter uses about 900MHz for only about 45-60 seconds a day.
 A common comparison of something that uses similar RF is a cordless phone or a baby monitor – both utilizing about 900MHz.
-There are many other comparisons available, including higher RF items like a Wireless Laptop, Cellphone, Infrared Remote Controls, Microwave Ovens, X-Rays, etc. The common concern of health related issues attributed to the use of a AMI meter have never been proven, and on the contrary, the FDA says that available scientific evidence shows no increased health risk due to the use or exposure of low RF.
+There are many other comparisons available, including higher RF items like a Wireless Laptop, Cellphone, Infrared Remote Controls, Microwave Ovens, X-Rays, etc. The common concern of health-related issues attributed to the use of an AMI meter has never been proven, and on the contrary, the FDA says that available scientific evidence shows no increased health risk due to the use or exposure of low RF.

 Will AMI meters give the utility control over my electric usage?